alberto56/lakaylink/README.md

     he will be allowed to access the store.

-    If buyer wants to access someother store then go to /account/buyer-verification  form and add confirmation code and submit.
+    If buyer wants to access someother store then go to /account/buyer-verification  form and add confirmation code of new store and submit.

   - Next time when buyer logs in If he dont have access to any store then he will see 403 page, if he has access to only one store then he will be redirected to that particular store page,